dcolam/Cluster-Analysis-Plugin/README.md

 Example of a colocalisation analysis between a dendritic (MAP2 in grey), a presynaptic (vGlut1 in red) and a postsynaptic marker (Shank1 in green) and their corresponding colocalisations (thresholded particles in red, found particles segmented in green).

-In experiment modus, the script will limit the number of rendered images and all measurements are run in the background.
+In experiment modus, the script will run all preprocessing and measurements steps in the background.
 This will make the analysis much faster.
-After the analysis is done, you will find in your original folder a new folder called Particle Analysis that include a folder containing the saved region of interest (.roi files) to check on your segmentation outcome, as well as .tif file versions of your images after preprocessing.
+After the analysis is done, you will find in your original folder a new folder called Particle Analysis that includes a folder containing the saved region of interest (.roi files) to check on your segmentation outcome, as well as .tif file versions of your images after preprocessing.
 In the Output Table folder, you will find a SQlite database called Output.db with all the tables and measurements stored an ini.cfg file, that contain the defined parameters of your experiment.

 You will find four different tables in the database:
 - Particle_Analysis_Table containing information about every measurement performed